OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployments/index.md

 In an ideal world we’d be working with loosely coupled systems (see [part 4]( https://octopus.com/blog/safe-schema-updates-4-loose-coupling-mitigates-tech-problems) and [part 5](https://octopus.com/blog/safe-schema-updates-5-loose-coupling-mitigates-human-problems) of my series).
 These are coded defensively by default and database dependencies are significantly reduced.
 Attributes that make all this a lot easier.

-If your system is tightly-coupled, perhaps by now you are seeing the enormous benefits of loose-coupling?
+If your system is tightly-coupled, perhaps by now you are seeing the enormous benefits of loose-coupling.
 Perhaps you are also daunted by the perceived enormity of the challenge ahead: evolving your tangled web of dependencies into something safer.

 ## Next time